-At Chipping Warden Primary Academy, English is an important part of our curriculum.
+At Chipping Warden Primary Academy, English is an important part of our curriculum which develops the skills of oracy, reading and writing.
 Children are gaining the skills to read and write, but just as important, they are taught the skills of speaking and listening, including responding to others.

 Writing is an essential part of our curriculum and is very important at Chipping Warden Primary Academy.
 We want children to develop a love of writing and have pride in their written accomplishments.
 Our aim is that they will be able to express their ideas and creativity through a range of genres.
 They will be able to plan, revise and evaluate their work effectively.
 In order for them to develop as fluent writers, children will spend their formative years becoming confident with phonics, word, spelling and sentence structure and handwriting.
 As they progress through the school, they will embed basic skills in order to widen their knowledge of vocabulary and grammar.
 This will enable them to develop their writing so they are able to articulate, communicate and organise their ideas for audience and purpose.